picosh/docs/posts/imgs.md

 use [imageproxy](https://github.com/willnorris/imageproxy) to serve images from our object store.

-By default, images served from [prose.sh](/prose) are web optimized.
-We do not automatically optimize images from [pgs.sh](/pgs) because we try to subscribe to the principle of least surprise.
+By default, images served from [prose.sh](/prose) are web optimized, meaning we convert images to webp and reduce the quality.

+We do **not** automatically optimize images from [pgs.sh](/pgs) because we try to subscribe to the principle of least surprise.

 # What file types are supported?